How does this company make money?

 Who depends on this company?

-US generic drug distributors such as McKesson would lose supply of dermatological products — including topical corticosteroids — if production ceased.
-Indian government healthcare programs depend on affordable cardiovascular generics for public hospital formularies.
-Walgreens and CVS pharmacy chains would face supply gaps in psychiatric medication generics, including antidepressants and mood stabilizers.
+McKesson would lose its supply of dermatological products, including topical corticosteroids, if the company stopped producing.
+Indian government healthcare programs rely on its affordable cardiovascular generics to stock public hospital formularies.
+Walgreens and CVS would face shortages in psychiatric medication generics, including antidepressants and mood stabilizers, if shipments halted.

 How does this company scale?